 Hevo works out of the box with both Google Ads and BigQuery.
 This makes the data export from Google Ads to BigQuery a cakewalk for businesses.
 Hevo is fully managed and completely automates the process of not only loading data from your desired source but also enriching the data and transforming it into an analysis-ready form without having to write a single line of code.
 Its fault-tolerant architecture ensures that the data is handled in a secure, consistent manner with zero data loss.

 With Hevo’s point-and-click interface, you can load data from Google Ads to BigQuery in just two steps:

 - Step 1: Configure the Google Ads data source by providing required inputs like the Pipeline Name, Select Reports, and Select Accounts.

 Step 2: Configure the BigQuery destination where the data needs to be loaded by providing details like Destination Name, Dataset ID, Project ID, GCS Bucket, Enable Streaming Inserts, and Sanitize Table/Column Names.

 Once this is done, your data will immediately start moving from Google Ads to BigQuery.

 Using manual scripts and custom code to move data into the warehouse is cumbersome.
-Changing API endpoints and limits, ad-hoc data preparation and inconsistent schema makes maintaining such a system a nightmare.
+Changing API endpoints and limits, ad-hoc data preparation, and inconsistent schema makes maintaining such a system nightmare.
 Hevo’s reliable no-code data pipeline platform enables you to set up zero-maintenance data pipelines that just work.

 Wide Range of Connectors – Instantly connect and read data from 150+ sources including SaaS apps and databases, and precisely control pipeline schedules down to the minute.